-Enjoy a River cruise on a steamboat while you are in New Orleans aboard one of the many riverboats that call this area home.
+Enjoy a river cruise on a steamboat while you are in New Orleans aboard one of the many riverboats that call this area home.
 There are several options of steamboat cruises to choose from include historic hour-long cruises to fancy jazz dinner cruises.

-Watch a Parade or Attend a Festival
+Watch a Parade or Attend a Festival In New Orleans

 Of course, New Orleans’s most famous celebration is Mardi Gras!
-Mardi Gras is held annually and is associated with the Carnival season which always begins on King’s Day, which is January 6.
+Mardi Gras season is held annually and is associated with the Carnival season which always begins on King’s Day, which is January 6.
 Mardi Gras Day (Fat Tuesday) varies because Easter Sunday varies.